 3. The state of other electric vehicles

-While passenger cars typically get all the credit for the EV revolution, it’s good to also consider the other forms of transportation that are gradually becoming greener.
+While passenger cars typically get all the credit for the EV revolution, it’s good to also consider other forms of transportation that are gradually becoming greener.

 From public transportation to e-scooters: The entire transport industry is turning electric